dgraph-io/dgraph/wiki/content/deploy/index.md

 ### Export Database

-An export of all nodes is started by locally accessing the export endpoint of any server in the cluster.
+An export of all nodes is started by locally accessing the export endpoint of any Alpha in the cluster.

 ```sh
 $ curl localhost:8080/admin/export
 ```
-{{% notice "warning" %}}By default, this won't work if called from outside the server where Dgraph alpha is running.
+{{% notice "warning" %}}By default, this won't work if called from outside the server where the Dgraph Alpha is running.
 You can specify a list or range of whitelisted IP addresses from which export or other admin operations can be initiated using the `--whitelist` flag on `dgraph alpha`.
 {{% /notice %}}